Human Development and Family Sciences

 Wallace H. Maw Scholarship

-Awarded ($1,000) to an undergraduate student majoring in either the Department of Human Development and Family Studies or School of Education.
+Awarded ($1,000) to an undergraduate student majoring in either the Department of Human Development and Family Sciences or School of Education.
 Criteria: Based on Academic merit and financial need.

 Irma Ayers Scholar Award

 The Irma Ayers Scholar Award is an intercollege monetary award to a sophomore (28-59 credits) in the department with the highest cumulative index for the first three semesters of enrollment at the University with a minimum of 9 credit hours in the College.

 Delaware Association of Family and Consumer Sciences Preprofessional/Graduate Award